Prince Gallitzin State Park

 Fishing: The 1,635-acre Glendale Lake is a warm-water fishery with bass, pike and muskellunge as the most common game fish.
 There is also a good population of panfish that includes crappie, bluegill and perch.
 Killbuck Run is stocked with trout.
+A fishing pier for people with disabilities is at Pickerel Pond.
 Pennsylvania Fish and Boat Commission laws apply.

 Complete information on fishing rules and regulations in Pennsylvania is available from the Pennsylvania Fish and Boat Commission Web site.

 Hunting and Firearms: About 5,900 acres are open to hunting, trapping and the training of dogs during established seasons.
 Common game species are deer, turkey and small game.